Masterpiece Stories

 The Death of Barbara Radziwiłł is a historical painting which was a very popular art genre during the 19th century.
 Historical paintings attempt to recreate epic moments in history such as great disasters, famous deaths, and celebrated victories.

 However, Józef Simmler’s The Death of Barbara Radziwiłł is more than just a historical painting.
 It is a painting that explores the deep human emotions of love and loss.
 King Sigismund II Augustus gazes lovingly and sadly towards the face of his dying wife.
-His eyes are wet from tears, and his forehead is marked from furrows.
+His eyes are wet from tears, and his forehead is marked with furrows.

 In contrast, Queen Barbara is still and lifeless.
 Her body is slumped, her head lays slack, and her right arm hangs off the edge of the bed.
 Queen Barbara’s white robes complement her pale skin into a vision of deathly pallor.
 The end of her life is further symbolized through the closed Bible on the chair and the smoking censer on the floor.
 The Queen is dead, and the gold and ermine bedspread is the only hint of Queen Barbara’s regality.